Please view the list of groups currently available to see which DG would best accommodate and support your spiritual needs.

 Our Catholic high school religion classes were some of the first to be modified by the actions of the second Vatican Council.
 I appreciated that I was able to participate more fully in the Mass in English even though I knew exactly what was happening in Latin by using my missal.
 I was active in, and even president of, the Catholic Newman Club in college, but fell into lazy religious practices after graduation and moving to Michigan.
 Then I met my wife, Marilyn, and she has inspired me to want to follow Jesus more closely for the last 44 years!

-Our married life has been blessed with, three, now grown, children, and five grandchildren, who helped me practice some of the self-giving of our parents and grandparents.
+Our married life has been blessed with, three, now grown, children, and six grandchildren, who helped me practice some of the self-giving of our parents and grandparents.

 A Ford Motor Company assignment to live abroad for four years gave us the opportunity to practice our Catholic Faith as a 10% minority in England as well as to be weekly Christian worshippers who are also a 10% group.